bluenote-1577/savont/README.md

 - Oxford Nanopore (ONT) R10.4 sequencing (preferably with SUP basecalling)
 - PacBio HiFi sequencing

-## Why savont?

 Savont differs from mapping-based approaches (e.g. Emu or ONT's epi2me workflow).
 Savont instead follows the Reads -> ASV -> Classification paradigm (just like DADA2, but for long reads).

+## Why savont?

 At the cost of some sensitivity, using ASVs can lead to

 1. more confident species classifications
-2. avoiding misclassification against incomplete databases
+2. avoids misclassification against incomplete databases
 3. better interpretability for downstream analysis

+Savont also has built-in support for full taxonomic profiling (amplicons -> abundances) for SILVA and EMU rRNA databases.

-## What can savont do?
+## What are savont's inputs and outputs?

 Savont is designed for high-accuracy long-read amplicon sequencing (>98% accuracy).
 It can: